brainwave0/ftwm/documentation.md

 # COMMAND LINE INTERFACE

 The application can be controlled from the command line.
 It is just a shell script that uses the DBus interface.

+# CONFIGURATION

+The application can be configured using the `settings.ini` file, by default located in `~/.config/ftwm/`.
+Details on specific options can be found in the file.